DaDudek/Uwr/Monopoly_Board/README.md

-# This is my version of monopoly - I create this project to pass Object-oriented programming.
+## This is my version of monopoly - I create this project to pass Object-oriented programming subject.
 I code it in python using pygame.

 To start this game you need install pygame and after this run a game_loop.py file

-#Rules of the game:
+# Rules of the game:
 * every turn player must roll the dice
 * if the player has two identical dice values, he have additional turn
 * if player has two identical dice values three turn in row he go to prison